mmorshed99/test/README.md

 Objective
 ---------

-To obtain a challenging software developer position that requires knowledge and hands on experience of data structures and algorithms using previous software development experience in CAD software, courseworks and certifications.
+To obtain a challenging software developer position that requires knowledge and hands on experience of data structures and algorithms using previous software development experience in CAD software for 2+ years, courseworks and certifications.
 Open to relocate anywhere in the USA for the purpose of learning and contributing in software engineering

 Summary of Qualifications
 -------------------------

-* Expertise in Python and C++ by CAD software development
+* Expertise in Python and C++ by CAD software development for 2+ years
 * Participant in Hackerrank programming contests. <https://www.hackerrank.com/mmorshed>
    With 90 percentile ranking.
 Github Profile including optimized programming problems solutions <https://github.com/mmorshed99>
 * Scripting/automation expert on Flow development for IC design using Perl and TCLSH.